 Gallmeyer Farms Pumpkin Patch, 4506 Millers Lane

 Bring the whole family out to Gallmeyer Farms for tons of fun on the farm!
-Pick pumpkins, enjoy live music, take home some fresh fall produce from The Veggie Stand, and peruse craft vendors' offerings.
-Pack a picnic or buy food on-site.
-Kids will have a blast playing in the bounce house, going on pony rides, and participating in various activities.
+Pick pumpkins, enjoy live music, take home some fresh fall produce or mums from The Veggie Stand, and peruse craft vendors' offerings.
+Pack a picnic or buy food on-site from local vendors.
+Kids will have a blast going on pony rides, trying to navigate the haybale maze, and participating in other various activities.
 Did we mention that festival admission is FREE?
 Plus free parking and a free hayride shuttle!

 Powhatan's Festival of the Grape